 This book grew from my own experiences: from my over 40 years of being a part of and managing projects large and small.
 It comes from my own nagging sense of dread when managing projects, my own amazement when listening to that experienced hand tell me when I’ve had a problem, and my own horror at watching others miss the obvious signs of impending doom.

 An early seed for this book was a paper that I wrote in 1995 when I was Director of Software Development at Microsoft.
-It was the peak of Microsoft’s phenomenal growth, and I was responsible for software development best practices across the corporation.
+It was a peak of Microsoft’s phenomenal growth, and I was responsible for software development best practices across the corporation.
 My team gathered, refined, and disseminated the very best in software development tools and techniques.
 This was a big responsibility in a company with dozens of projects in progress at any time.
 But it also offered me a unique perspective on a huge number of projects.

 The projects at Microsoft range in size from quick, small projects with no more than a few people to vast, almost infinitely complex projects involving thousands with schedules of nearly a decade.
 As I worked with these groups, I saw an opportunity to research what makes projects successful, and what holds them back.
 The more managers I talked to the more I heard that plaintive cry “if I had only known”.